elpop/melate/README.md

 4. Put on your search path

-    Copy the ga_cli.pl program somewhere in your search path:
+    Copy the melate.pl program somewhere in your search path:

     ```
     sudo cp melate.pl /usr/local/bin/.